-Enter a wee bit of Irish humour, perhaps moistened with a fair bit of Jameson’s.
-Irish comedian Francis Higgins posted a video that cobbled together clips of a Laser Radial prestart, and then he narrated it as if it were an actual race.
+Enter a wee bit of Irish humor, perhaps moistened with a fair bit of Jameson’s.
+Francis Higgins posted a video (apparently his first, at least on Vimeo) that cobbled together clips of a Laser Radial prestart, and then he narrated it as if it were an actual race.

 The video went viral.
 Soon afterward (predictably, in hindsight), the International Olympic Committee complained to Vimeo that "this material is infringing," and it was removed from their site.

-For the official race coverage (in the UK at least), see the BBC's iplayer.
-It won’t be a surprise that their coverage is much less playful and much more reverent than the never-to-be-seen again video from hero-for-a-day Francis Higgins.
+Here's the Laser Radial recap from NBC.
+It won't be a surprise that their coverage is much less playful and much more reverent than the never-to-be-seen again video from hero-for-a-day Francis Higgins.

 Olympic sailing has definitely improved its TV appeal and onsite viewability with the addition of match racing and the medal races.
 And it’s great to have online live video feeds.
 But it’s still tough even for sailors to follow what’s going on in the fleet racing; I keep wishing for a snapshot of where the boats are on the overall course, and some info about what the breeze is doing.